qrzn23/min/wip/magick/content.md

 To consider the classical problems of Alchemy: the Medicine of Metals must be the quintessence of some substance that serves to determine the structure (or rate of vibration) whose manifestation is in characteristic metallic qualities.
 This need not be a Chemical substance at all in the ordinary sense of the Word.

-The Elixir of Life will similarly consist of a living organism capable of growth, at the expense of its environment ; and of such a nature that its “true Will" is to cause that environment to serve it as its means of expression in the physical world of human life.
+The Elixir of Life will similarly consist of a living organism capable of growth, at the expense of its environment; and of such a nature that its “true Will" is to cause that environment to serve it as its means of expression in the physical world of human life.

 The Universal Medicine will be a menstruum of such subtlety as to be able to penetrate all matter and transmute it in the sense of its own tendency, while of such impartial purity as to accept perfectly the impression of the Will of the Alchemist.
 This substance, properly prepared, and properly charged, is able to perform all things soever that are physically possible, within the limits of the proportions of its momentum to the inertia of the object to which it is applied.